shriasi/ITP-ManageAppointments-LIS/README.md

+#Django + python
-# ITP-Manage Appointments-Legal Information System
+#ITP-Manage Appointments-Legal Information System

  Insert data or information about new Appointments in to the  system.